emacs-mirror/emacs/mps/manual/source/glossary/p.rst

         In a :term:`generational <generational garbage collection>`
-        collector, when a large and long-lived :term:`object` is :term:`allocated <allocate>` in :term:`nursery space`,
+        collector, when a large and long-lived :term:`object` is :term:`allocated` in :term:`nursery space`, collection effort
-        collection effort will be wasted as that object survives and is :term:`promoted <promotion>` from :term:`generation` to
+        will be wasted as that object survives and is :term:`promoted
-        generation.
-This is especially noticeable in a :term:`copying collector <copying garbage collection>`, where the large object will be copied many times.
+        <promotion>` from :term:`generation` to generation.
+This is
+        especially noticeable in a :term:`copying collector <copying garbage collection>`, where the large object will be copied many times.
 This difficulty is similar to that of a python which swallows its prey whole and is somewhat immobilized as it digests it.

         Modern collectors permit objects to be allocated directly into appropriate generations or pools to avoid this problem.